chmeghana0/Real-Time-Traffic-Speed-Prediction-for-Urban-Road-Networks-with-an-Interactive-Web-Interface/README.md

 System Workflow
 ---
-Load and preprocess historical traffic data
+1.Load and preprocess historical traffic data

-Normalize and create time-sequence windows
+2.Normalize and create time-sequence windows

-Train LSTTN model on spatial-temporal features
+3.Train LSTTN model on spatial-temporal features

-Generate multi-step predictions
+4.Generate multi-step predictions

-Display predictions via Flask web interface
+5.Display predictions via Flask web interface

 Web Interface
 ---
-A Flask-based web application was developed to:
+1.A Flask-based web application was developed to:

-Upload .npz dataset files
+2.Upload .npz dataset files

-Trigger prediction using the trained model
+3.Trigger prediction using the trained model

-Display predicted vs actual traffic speeds
+4.Display predicted vs actual traffic speeds

-The interface demonstrates how a research model can be connected to a user-facing system.
+5.The interface demonstrates how a research model can be connected to a user-facing system.

 Technologies Used
 ---
-Python
+1.Python

-TensorFlow / Keras
+2.TensorFlow

-Flask
+3.Flask

-NumPy, Pandas
+4.NumPy, Pandas

-Matplotlib, Seaborn
+5.Matplotlib, Seaborn

 Model Evaluation
 --
-The model was evaluated using:
+1.The model was evaluated using:

-MAE (Mean Absolute Error)
+2.MAE (Mean Absolute Error)

-RMSE (Root Mean Squared Error)
+3.RMSE (Root Mean Squared Error)

 These metrics measure prediction accuracy and robustness for multi-step forecasting.

 Limitations
 --
-Does not currently incorporate external factors such as weather, accidents, or road construction
+1.Does not currently incorporate external factors such as weather, accidents, or road construction

-Requires manual dataset upload (no live API integration)
+2.Requires manual dataset upload (no live API integration)

-Trained specifically on METR-LA dataset
+3.Trained specifically on METR-LA dataset

 Future Scope
 ---
-Integration with real-time traffic APIs
+1.Integration with real-time traffic APIs

-Inclusion of weather and incident data as additional features
+2.Inclusion of weather and incident data as additional features

-Deployment for Indian urban traffic systems
+3.Deployment for Indian urban traffic systems

-Extension to real-time adaptive signal control
+4.Extension to real-time adaptive signal control